zzzprojects/learn-orm/tutorials/net-core-2-x/new-cryptography-APIs-and-cryptography-improvements.md

 New overloads of the following methods accept a hash algorithm identifier to enable callers to get certificate thumbprint values using algorithms other than SHA-1.

- - **`X509Certificate.GetCertHash`**: Returns the hash value for the X.509v3 certificate that is computed by using the specified cryptographic hash algorithm.
+ - **`X509Certificate.GetCertHash`**: Returns the hash value for the X.509v3 certificate computed by using the specified cryptographic hash algorithm.
  - **`X509Certificate.GetCertHashString`**: Returns a hexadecimal string containing the hash value for the X.509v3 certificate computed using the specified cryptographic hash algorithm.

 ## Span\<T\>